junichi11/netbeans-wordpress-plugin/README.md

 ## How to enable

-The `enabled` option is unchecked as default.
-Please check it on `project properties > Frameworks > WordPress`
+The `enabled` option is unchecked by default.
+Please check it on `Project Properties > Frameworks > WordPress`

 ## Environment
 - NetBeans 8.0+